sisoe24/Nuke-Tools/README.md

 - `nukeTools.network.enableManualConnection`: `boolean`

   If enabled, `nukeTools.network.port` and `nukeTools.network.host` will take over the default settings.
-Needed when connecting to another computer.
+This option is needed when connecting to another computer.

   - `nukeTools.network.port`: `string`

     Specify a different port for the connection.
-This will only work if `nukeTools.network.enableManualConnection` is enabled.
-Server address should be taken from the Nuke plugin.
+This option will only work if `nukeTools.network.enableManualConnection` is enabled.
+The server address should be the same as in the Nuke plugin.

   - `nukeTools.network.host`: `string`

     Same as the port.
-Host could be the localhost or the local ip.
+The host could be the local host or the local IP.

 - `nukeTools.network.debug`: `boolean`

   Show network debug information in the output window.
-Enabling this option, will prevent the console from being cleared after code execution.
+Enabling this option will prevent the console from being cleared after code execution.